-(from Araceli Pacheco)
+(shared by Araceli Pacheco)

 With this inability to speak, I expected their relationship would come to an abrupt end.
 Boy, was I wrong.
 Instead of seeing their different languages as a divider, an obstacle, the children treated it as a game.
 Soon they were laughing together, playing and sharing toys.